dgaydukov/cert-aws/sa/files/sa.md

 * trail created with GSE enabled (it's true for both when you create from console and from cli.
 Although when you create trail from cli you can specify `--no-include-global-service-events` not to include GSE into this trail).
 When aws launch new region, in case of all region trail - new trail would be created in newly launched region.
 SNS delivery - you can configure to get notification each time new log file delivered to s3 bucket (not single event, but whole file with many events).
+Don't confuse:
-Cross-account trails (you can configure to deliver CT events from multiple accounts to single s3 bucket):
+* cross-account trails (you can configure to deliver CT events from multiple accounts to single s3 bucket):
     * create s3 bucket in account A, `my-cloudtrail-logs` and add bucket policy to allow cross-account access
     * in account B (or any other) create CT and set bucket name as `my-cloudtrail-logs` (CT automatically find account by bucket name).
 From now all logs would be delivered to bucket in another account
+* organization trail:
+    * just like normal trail can be single or multi-region
+    * org should have all features enabled, master account should have `AWSServiceRoleForOrganizations` role
+    * when create trail from console check `Enable for all accounts in my organization` (this checkbox is disabled if your account is not master account), from cli add `--is-organization-trail` param to `aws cloudtrail create-trail`
+    * created by master account to log all events in all aws accounts for this organization (can be one/all region)
+    * you can modify existing trail in master account & apply it to organization
+    * once you create it, trail with same name & role would be created in all accounts inside org
+    * member accounts can see the trail, but can't delete/turn off/modify such a trail
+    * if new member account join org, trail & role would be added to it, and in case of removal - trail & role would be removed from account (yet logs files will stay in s3 bucket of master account)
 Log file validation - guaranty that logs were not tampered with.
 When turn in, CT create a hash for each log file, and every hour store all these hashes in digest file in the same s3 bucket.
 Once you enable CT would deliver 2 types of files: log file & digest file (put into separate folder).
 Each digest file is signed with private key that generated by CT.
 You can download public keys with `list-public-keys` command, and validate signed files.
 But you have no access to private keys - they are managed by CT.
 Each digest file contains:
 * log file name
 * hash of log file (not hash of file name, but of whole file)
 * digital signature of previous digest file (so you can ensure continuity).
 Current digital signature stored in metadata props.